How To Use Air Compression Boots?

 What Is Compression Therapy?

-Air compression therapy devices essentially mimic one’s physiology on how the body moves fluids.
+Air compression therapy devices essentially mimic one’s physiology, specifically how the body moves fluids.
 There are many commercial grade compression devices that enhance the body’s natural ability to recover.
-Most air compression therapy systems come with oversized slip-on garments full-length leg, arm, and hip compression attachments (shorts) that you wear overtop of your clothing.
-The garments use rapid bursts of air to rejuvenate muscle tissue and diminish tight and sore areas of your body
+Most air compression therapy systems come with oversized, slip-on garments and full-length leg, arm, and hip compression attachments (shorts) that you wear over your clothing.
+These garments use rapid bursts of air to rejuvenate the muscle tissue and alleviate tight and sore areas of your body.

 Air compression therapy is ideal for people who spend long periods standing or sitting.
-You may work a strenuous job that requires driving all today or traveling on planes constantly.
-Getting healthy circulation can improve your overall health.
+You may work a strenuous job that requires driving all day or traveling on planes constantly.
+Maintaining healthy circulation can improve your overall health.

-The main take-home is pain relief, people who suffer from constant muscle pain can find relief and improvement in the path to recovery faster than they have ever dreamed with air compression therapy.
+The main take-away is pain relief.
+People who suffer from constant muscle pain can find relief and improvement faster than they have ever dreamed possible with air compression therapy.

-Another benefit you can capitalize on is increased flexibility, by compressing your muscles it will stimulate relaxation in the surrounding tissue and improve your range of motion and athleticism.
+Another benefit you can capitalize on is increased flexibility.
+By compressing your muscles, stimulation and relaxation results in the surrounding tissue and improves your range of motion and overall athleticism.

 Athletes and Compression Therapy

-Strength and Conditioning Coaches are gravitating towards this technology so their athletes may recover faster.
-Professional sports franchises have made air compression therapy a staple in the locker rooms.
+Strength and Conditioning Coaches are gravitating towards this technology so that their athletes can recover faster.
+Professional sports franchises have made air compression therapy a staple in their locker rooms.

-NBA superstars like Lebron James any other star players like Chris Paul, Blake Griffen, and Dwight Howard have been rumored to use air compression devices during their playoff runs where arms and legs can get easily fatigued during a 7 game series.
+NBA superstars like Lebron James, Chris Paul, Blake Griffen, and Dwight Howard have been rumored to use air compression devices during their playoff runs where their arms and legs can get easily fatigued during a 7-game series.

-Olympic weightlifters training for the 2020 games struck gold before the competitions and incorporated air compression therapy boots to take Olympic lifting to the next level.
-The rigorous training sessions and qualifiers can be intense since there are no off-seasons in the sport it puts the athlete’s body through hell.
-Using air compression devices gives them the opportunity to recover and a slight advantage in regards to extended training.
+Olympic weightlifters training for the 2020 games struck gold before the competitions and incorporated air compression therapy boots into their routines in order to take Olympic lifting to the next level.
+The rigorous training sessions and qualifiers can be intense since there are no off-seasons in weightlifting.
+This puts the athlete’s body through hell.
+Using air compression devices gives them the opportunity to recover, which results in a slight advantage by allowing for extended training.

 When Should You Use Compression Therapy?

-Anytime is ideal right after training or a grueling day of work or travel.
+Anytime right after training or a grueling day of work or travel is an ideal time to use compression therapy.
 Using the recovery boots anytime your legs are feeling sore can make a difference day to day.

-Another important thing to understand is that air compression therapy can help with recovery after a single session, helping your body recover is an investment of time and should be implemented regularly.
-Consider 15-30 mins every day of recovery time included with a proper sleeping schedule and diet so you can always be at your best.
+Another important thing to understand is that air compression therapy can help with recovery after just a single session, but helping your body recover is an investment of time and should be implemented regularly.
+Consider 15-30 mins every day of recovery time, combined with a proper sleeping schedule and a proper diet, so that you can always be at your best.

-You may also use compression therapy garments before your workouts, they are safe to use before working out!
-It is a great warm-up ritual before training because of the dynamic air compression sequence allows increased circulation and mobility before you perform.
+You may also use compression therapy garments before your workouts as they are safe to use before working out!
+It is a great warm-up ritual before training because the dynamic air compression sequence allows increased circulation and mobility which can help you perform.